-- Complete the form digitally if possible. - If you must fill in a form by hand, print neatly and use ink. - Don't leave any blanks or take any shortcuts. - If something doesn't apply to you use N/A (not applicable). - If there is a place for signature, be sure to sign and date it.
+- Complete the form digitally if possible.
+Save it as a PDF. - If you must fill in a form by hand, print neatly and use ink. - Don't leave any blanks or take any shortcuts. - If something doesn't apply to you use N/A (not applicable). - If there is a place for signature, be sure to sign and date it.

-3. The Letter of Application / Cover Letter
+3. Letter of Application / Cover Letter

-Write a rough draft and edit until it is perfect.
-In many cases the initial screening of candidates will be based on the letter of application.
-This is an important piece of the application.
-Include all relevant information, paying attention to the details specified on the application form.
+The purpose of the letter of application is to introduce yourself and to highlight why you're a suitable candidate for the scholarship or bursary.
+Start with a rough draft and edit until it is perfect.
+Include all relevant information, paying attention to the details specified in the application requirements.
 Keep the tone of the letter businesslike.
 Be straightforward, concise and unemotional.

-The content of your letter should follow a regular business letter format and it could contain:
+The content of your letter should follow a regular business letter format and it could contain paragraphs for the following:

-- a) Brief description of your post-secondary and career plans - b) Brief outline of your interests, hobbies and activities - c) Brief summary of positions and offices held by you in school, youth organizations, and the community - d) Information about achievement awards, scholarships and prizes won by you in any field - e) Details of employment in the last two years, during vacations or after school - f) Statement of financial need.
+- a) Introductory paragraph explaining why you are writing.
+Also include a brief description of your post-secondary and career plans - b) More information on your education and career plans, including an explaination of why you decided to follow your particular education and career path. - c) Brief outline of your interests, hobbies and activities - d) Brief summary of your school and community involvement and achivements.
+Hightlight information about any awards you've received. - e) Details of employment in the last two years, during vacations or after school - f) Statement of financial need.
+This is especially important when it comes to bursary applications. - g) A short closing/concluding paragraph.